 This is similar to why the number thirteen is considered bad luck in the western world.
 This unlucky association stems from its biblical Christian meanings, which creates a negative superstitious association in many people, even to this day.

 How color associations come to be is both the result of what is biologically built into us and culturally learned.
-Which one wins out will be greatly dependent upon the dominance of certain beliefs, cultural influences and individual personalities.
+Which one wins out will be greatly dependent upon the dominance of certain beliefs, cultural influences and even individual personalities.
+Some people due to individual personality traits are more likely to conform to cultural beliefs and traditions.